Microprocessor chronology: 1980s

 Key home computers in the early part of the decade predominantly use processors developed in the 1970s.
-Versions of the 6502, first released in 1975, powered the Commodore 64, Apple IIe, BBC Micro, and Atari 8-bit family.
+Versions of the 6502, first released in 1975, powered the Commodore 64, Apple II, BBC Micro, and Atari 8-bit computers.
 The 8-bit Zilog Z80 (1976) is at the core of the ZX Spectrum, MSX systems and many others.
-The IBM PC, launched in 1981, started the move to 16-bit, but was soon passed by as a series of 16/32-bit systems like the Apple Macintosh and Commodore Amiga.
-The PC itself moved to 32-bit with the introduction of the Intel 80386 in late 1985.
+The 8086-based IBM PC, launched in 1981, started the move to 16-bit, but was soon passed by the 68000-based 16/32-bit Macintosh, then the Atari ST and Amiga.
+IBM PC compatibles moved to 32-bit with the introduction of the Intel 80386 in late 1985, although 386-based systems were considerably expensive at the time.

 In addition to ever-growing word lengths, microprocessors began to add additional functional units that had previously been optional external parts.
 By the middle of the decade, memory management units (MMUs) were becoming commonplace, first appearing on designs like the Intel 80286 and Motorola 68030.
 By the end of the decade, floating point units (FPUs) were being added, first appearing on 1989s Intel 486 and followed the next year by the Motorola 68040.

 Another change that began during the 1980s involved overall design philosophy with the emergence of the reduced instruction set computer, or RISC.
 Although the concept was first developed by IBM in the 1970s, the company did not introduce powerful systems based on it, largely for fear of cannibalizing their sales of larger mainframe systems.
 Market introduction was driven by smaller companies like MIPS Technologies, SPARC and ARM.
 These companies did not have access to high-end fabrication like Intel and Motorola, but were able to introduce chips that were highly competitive with those companies with a fraction of the complexity.
 By the end of the decade, every major vendor was introducing a RISC design of their own, like the IBM POWER, Intel i860 and Motorola 88000.

-A mid-1980s generation of GUI-driven home computers is based around the 68000: Macintosh (1984), Atari ST (1985), Amiga (1985), and X68000 (1987).
-Even the Sega Genesis game console, released in 1988-89, uses a 68000 as the main CPU and a Z80 for sound.